- October 6, 2017

 There should be a checkbox to exclude your campaign from allowing a doubled budget.
 There is no reason why this feature has been left off except Google thinks it’s in the best interest for the advertiser.

-Google Adwords does not have a monthly spend limit like Facebook and most other platforms.
+Google Ads does not have a monthly spend limit like Facebook and most other platforms.
 Though Google has said they will not spend more than your calculated monthly spend limit, the inclusion of this feature would help advertisers feel like they have some control.
 The notion that you have less control over your daily budget and no ability to set a monthly limit adds up to one big psychological hurdle.

 What Are Your Thoughts?